Search

 Back to top

-In many cases, doing physical activity that involves gentle exercises and stretches will help, such as walking, swimming, yoga, or thai chi.
+In many cases, doing physical activity that involves gentle exercises and stretches will help such as walking, swimming, water fitness, yoga, or thai chi.
 Other recommendations are physical therapy to strengthen the muscles around your joint, or occupational therapy to find ways to do daily tasks without placing additional stress on the joint.
 Maintaining a healthy weight will also ease the pressure on the joints.

 Medications for pain are available.
-In some cases, a doctor may suggest cortisone injections, lubrication injections, realigning of bones, or joint replacement surgery.
+Sometimes, a doctor may suggest cortisone injections, lubrication injections, realigning of bones, or joint replacement surgery.
+Canes, walkers, crutches, or braces can also help to manage pain caused by pressure on the joint.

 What is the cause of osteoarthritis?